XAM-9/XAM-9/README.md

 </div>

 <p align="center">
-  ✨ Welcome to the official Profile of Phueantae (True Friend)!
+  ✨ Welcome to the Profile of Phueantae's Architect!
-  I'm a Full Stack Developer specializing in blending robust backend architecture with intuitive UI/UX design.
-My unique focus is leveraging **Python and Data Analysis** skills to build impactful, data-driven web tools.
+  My specialty is the **Full Stack development lifecycle** combined with deep expertise in **Data Analysis (Python)**.
+I build robust web applications that are smarter, faster, and driven by insights, ensuring superior performance from database to user interface (UX/UI).
 </p>

-## 🧠 My Core Expertise
+## 🧠 My Core Expertise & Triumphs

 <p align="center">
   <a href="https://github.com/ryo-ma/github-profile-trophy">